ogdtg/gr_dashboard/README.md

 - Shows an interactive chart (echarts4rOutput) for visualizing the change in party strength compared to the Grossratswahl 2020.
 - Provides a legend for interpreting the chart.

-#### Panaschierstatistik A (Panasch Statistics A)
+#### Veränderung Parteistärke über Zeit A
-- Displays the heading and text related to Panasch Statistics for Gemeinde A.
+- Displays the heading
-- Shows an interactive chart (echarts4rOutput) for visualizing Panasch Statistics.
+- Shows an interactive chart (Area Chart) for visualizing time series data on party strength.

-#### Panaschierstatistik B (Panasch Statistics B)
+#### Veränderung Parteistärke über Zeit B
-- Displays the heading and text related to Panasch Statistics for Gemeinde B.
+- Displays the heading
-- Shows an interactive chart (echarts4rOutput) for visualizing Panasch Statistics.
+- Shows an interactive chart (Area Chart) for visualizing time series data on party strength.

-#### Volle Panaschierstatistik (Full Panasch Statistics)
-- Provides an explanation of Panasch Statistics and its calculation.
-- Contains links to resources for understanding the concept and accessing the datasets used.
-- Displays visualizations of Panasch Statistics for both Gemeinde A and Gemeinde B.
-- Provides a legend for interpreting the visualizations.

 #### End Box
 - Displays contact information for the Statistik Office and the address.